 You can also propagate the plant through almost any other means of propagation, such as root ball division, simple layering, or sowing seed indoors or outdoors after all danger of frost has passed.

 - Jelly Bean Succulent (Sedum rubrotinctum)

-This rugged Sedum reflexum has few if any, disease or insect problems.
-Just be sure to maintain a sparse watering schedule and plant reflexum in a full sun setting with sharply draining soil, and you should experience no problems at all.
+This rugged Sedum reflexum has few, if any, disease or insect problems.
+Just maintain a sparse watering schedule and plant reflexum in a full sun setting with sharply draining soil, and you should experience no problems at all.

-In a damp setting, slugs, snails and bacterial and fungal infection may be problematic.
+In a damp setting, slugs, snails, and bacterial and fungal infections may be problematic.

-In settings where the plant is overcrowded or over watered, scale insects, mealybugs and aphids may be present.
+In settings where the Sedum blue spruce plant is overcrowded or overwatered, scale insects, mealybugs, and aphids may be present.